“I was born black. I will die black.”

 WATCH: April Ryan Loses It At Don Lemon Over Kamala Harris’ Lineage

 Lemon may have won the argument.
 But what was he really arguing for?
-The host seemed to be dismissing Harris’ identification as African-American because her progenitors weren’t oppressed by the exact same people as his.
+The anchor seemed to be dismissing Harris’ identification as African-American because her progenitors weren’t oppressed by the exact same people as his.

 A leading exponent of this view has lately been American Descendants of Slaves, which presents itself as an interest group for Americans whose African ancestors were enslaved in the United States.
 Under the Twitter hashtag “ADOS,” members of the movement have essentially accused Harris of appropriating their identity.